 INITIATIVE 1: Expand support for doctoral programs.

-An Office of Graduate Studies was established, and an Associate Provost for Graduate Studies was appointed in 2014 to increase focus on doctoral- and master’s-level programming, recruitment and retention.
+The Office of Graduate Programs increased the university’s focus on doctoral- and master’s-level programming, recruitment and retention.
 Professional development workshops for graduate students addressing a range of topics occur monthly, and the first campus-wide Graduate Student Orientation was held in fall 2015.
 About 415 new graduate students attended the orientation session in fall 2017.

 The University Fellows Program was started in 2011 as a university-funded program to increase the quantity and quality of doctoral students enrolled at Georgia State by providing assistantships for the best students in strategic areas.
 As of spring 2018, the program has supported more than 202 doctoral students since 2011, with a budget of approximately $2.7 million annually.

 The Office of Graduate Studies’ Final Year Fellowship Program targets students’ progression to degree completion by providing a monthly stipend to support doctoral students completing dissertations.